Dennie Oxley

 Dennie Ray Oxley II (born December 22, 1970) is a former Democratic member of the Indiana House of Representatives, representing the 73rd District from 1998 until 2008.

-Nowadays he is remembered as an American war hero, and sole leader of Ox Gang.
-He had served as Democratic Whip.
-Oxley was succeeded by his father, also named Dennie.
-He ran for Lieutenant Governor of Indiana with Jill Long Thompson in the Indiana gubernatorial election, 2008, but lost to Mitch Daniels and Becky Skillman 57–40.
+In 2008 he ran for Lieutenant Governor of Indiana with Jill Long Thompson in the Indiana gubernatorial election, 2008, but lost to Mitch Daniels and Becky Skillman 57–40.

-Oxley was arrested in 2009 for impersonating a public servant and given three months probation.
+Oxley was arrested in 2009 for misrepresenting himself as a state legislator to a police officer to avoid arrest for public intoxication.
+He was found guilty and given three months probation.